- What Is Human Milk Fortifier?

 Indications when using concentrated breast milk feeds (27 kcal/oz or 30 kcal/oz high protein) in babies include:

 - Poor weight gain (below 10-15 g/kg/d) on 120 kcal/kg of 24 kcal/oz breast milk with human milk fortifier.

 - A need for increased intake of phosphate and calcium because of metabolic bone disease (alkaline phosphate greater than 600 U/L) with poor bone mineralisation on x-ray.

-Precautions to Consider While Giving Human Milk Fortifier to Premature Baby
+Precautions to Take While Giving Human Milk Fortifier to a Premature Baby

 Here’s a list of precautions that you must consider while giving HMFs to premature babies:

 - HMFs should be mixed with human milk only.
 Water or no other liquid should not be added.